alexedwards/sinatra-modular/README.md

 This skeleton supports self-contained modular 'applications', each containing a Controller and Model.
 This approach to code layout is copied from Python framework [Django](https://www.djangoproject.com/).

-To add a 'mailing list' app to your project run the folowing rake command.
+To add a 'mailing list' application to your project run the following rake command.

 ```
 $ rake app:new[mailing_list]
 ```

-This creates a new folder and two files: `mailing_list/controller.rb` and `mailing_list/model.rb`.
-Your data access logic for the mailing list should be defined in models.rb.
+This creates a new folder and two new files: `mailing_list/controller.rb` and `mailing_list/model.rb`.
+Use the Controller file to define your routes and application logic, and the Model file for any database / IO code.

+A basic example, showing the display of a random quote from an external API can be found in the `example` application folder.

 ## Mounting a application

-Once you're application is complete, you can mount it in the `config.ru` file.
+Once you're application is complete, you can mount it via the `config.ru` file.
 If we wanted to mount our mailing list application at `/mailing-list`, for example, we would add the following lines:

 ```ruby
 map "/mailing-list" do